Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### lightstreamer.server.proxy_adapter.socket.connection.setup.retry.delay.ms

-The (optional) amount of time in milliseconds to wait before retrying to establish a new connection to the Lighstreamer server's Proxy Adapter in case of failure.
+The (optional) amount of time in milliseconds to wait before retrying to establish a new connection to the Lightstreamer server's Proxy Adapter in case of failure.
 Only applicable if
 `lightstreamer.server.proxy_adapter.socket.connection.setup.max.retries` > 0.

 - **Type:** long